Tennessee State Route 459

 State Route 459 (SR 459) is a state highway in Henderson County, Tennessee, that serves as a bypass of Lexington.
-The route connects U.S. Route 412 (US 412) to SR 22, and opened to traffic in 2023.
+The route connects U.S. Route 412 (US 412) to State Route 22 (SR 22), and opened to traffic in 2023.

 Route description

 SR 459 is a two-lane road for its entire length, and is commonly referred to as the Lexington Bypass.
 It begins at an at-grade intersection with US 412 a few miles west of downtown Lexington.
 Here, westbound traffic on US 412 continues freely onto SR 459, and must make a turn to remain on the former route.
 The route runs south, and then southeast, before reaching an intersection with the eastern terminus of SR 200 a few miles later.
 Shifting eastward, the route has an intersection with SR 22A a short distance beyond.
 A short distance later, SR 459 reaches its eastern terminus at an intersection with SR 22 a few miles south of downtown Lexington.